Pliable Index Coding via Conflict-Free Colorings of Hypergraphs: Scalar PICs arising from Conflict-free Colorings

-We thus have the theorem. \end{proof} Using Theorem \ref{thm_CF_cover} in conjunction with Theorem \ref{thm:upperboundCFcover}, we have the following achievability result for the PICOD problem.
-The achievability of lengths $m,n$ are trivial consequences of the problem setup. \begin{corollary} For any $(n,m,{\mathfrak I})$-PICOD problem, let $\Gamma=\max_{r\in[n]}|\{r'\in[n]\backslash r:I_r\cap I_{r'}\neq \emptyset\}|.$ Then there exists a binary linear scalar PIC for the given problem with length $O(\min\{\log^2{\Gamma},m,n\}).$ Thus $\ell_1^*({\cal H})=O(\min\{\log^2{\Gamma},m,n\}).$ \end{corollary} \begin{remark} The original work \cite{brahma_fragouli_PICOD} showed the existence of an achievable scheme with length $O(\min\{\log m(1+\log^+(\frac{n}{ \log m})), m, n\})$ (where $\log^+(x)=\max\{0,\log(x)\}$).
-For $m=n^\delta$ for some $\delta>0,$ this means the existence of a PIC with length $O(\log^2 n)$ is guaranteed.
-In \cite{PolyTime_PICOD} an achievable scheme was presented for a PICOD problem with $n$ receivers with length $O(\log^2n).$ The algorithm in \cite{PolyTime_PICOD} had running time polynomial in the problem parameters $m,n$.
-We see that our achievability result in Corollary \ref{corollary_achievability} is tighter as $\Gamma\leq n-1$ in general. \rogers{ Further, our result also yields a polynomial time algorithm.
+In \cite{PolyTime_PICOD} an achievable scheme was presented for a PICOD problem with $n$ receivers with length $O(\log^2n).$ The algorithm in \cite{PolyTime_PICOD} had running time polynomial in the problem parameters $m,n$. \rogers{Our result also yields a polynomial time algorithm.
 However, the algorithm does not follow immediately from the proof.
-The main difficulty in getting a deterministic algorithm is the presence of the Local Lemma (Lemma \ref{lem:local}) in the proof.
+The main difficulty in getting a deterministic algorithm is the presence of the Local Lemma in the proof.
 Derandomization of the Local Lemma to provide an constructive algorithm has been studied \cite{lllcgh, harris2019deterministic}.
 Applying Theorem 1.1 (1) in \cite{harris2019deterministic}, we get a conflict-free coloring of a hypergraph using $O(t\Gamma^{\frac{1+\epsilon}{t}}\log \Gamma)$ colors, where $t$ and $\Gamma$ are as defined in Theorem \ref{thm_pach_main} and $\epsilon> 0 $ is a constant.
 This suffices to get a deterministic polynomial time coloring algorithm for the hypergraph $\mathcal{G}$ in the proof of Theorem \ref{thm_CF_cover} using $O(\log^2 \Gamma)$ colors.
-In a similar way, one can get polynomial time algorithms for constructing conflict-free collection of colorings for hypergraphs $\mathcal{H}_i$ in the proof such that the total number of colors used across all the colorings in such a collection is $O(k_i\log \Gamma)$.} \end{remark}
+In a similar way, one can get polynomial time algorithms for constructing conflict-free collection of colorings for hypergraphs $\mathcal{H}_i$ in the proof such that the total number of colors used across all the colorings in such a collection is $O(k_i\log \Gamma)$.}